Dublin Student Life

 Please work with the Dublin student affairs office and class officers to coordinate an upcoming event.

 College of Health Sciences and Professions Physician Assistant Practice Program

 On the Dublin campus, Heritage College students have the unique opportunity to engage and interact with peers from OHIO's College of Health Sciences and Professions Physician Assistant Practice program based in the Dublin Integrated Education Center on site.

 The expansion of the Heritage College into central Ohio created opportunities to enhance community engagement, seed excitement in the next generation and cultivate the pipeline of health care professionals in the region.
-Focused on reimagining educational approaches to careers in health care, the Medical Academy focuses on fostering learning across the educational continuum, enabling career exploration and professional growth and providing opportunities for leadership through service learning.
+Focused on reimagining educational approaches to careers in health care, the Medical Academy fosters learning across the educational continuum, enabling career exploration and professional growth and providing opportunities for leadership through service learning.
 The Medical Academy is designed as a yearlong career exploration program that begins with a four-day summer camp followed by enrichment activities held quarterly in the academic year that follows.
 The four-day camp and subsequent activities are held on Ohio University's Dublin campus, home to the latest learning technologies, clinical simulation center, high-tech clinical examination rooms and anatomy laboratory.
 Program activities include classroom instruction, team-based projects, hands-on clinical experiences and work with health professionals.
 By design, participants have the opportunity to work directly with current medical and health professional students and clinicians during their campus visits.

 Medical Student for a Day

 Through collaboration and coordination with the Dublin-based student members and advisors of the Student National Medical Association, Columbus City School students are annually invited to campus to participate in a half-day session focused on the introduction and exploration of the osteopathic medical student learning environment of the Heritage College, Dublin.
 Students participate in a variety of clinical training stations interwoven by a developed patient case study as facilitated by several Heritage College students.
 Participants are able to develop their understanding of medical education, career exploration and the principles of osteopathic medicine through the interactive experiences.

 Bobcat Care Fair